vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     You will see a notification when deployment is complete.

+    > **NOTE**: If the deployment fails during the createDevice operation, you will finds steps listed below to create the devices manually.

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

     Make a note of the outputs for use later: